 page_content_text:"theses germ"^10

-if more than one term uses a tilda operator, for example,
+page_content_text:"theses germ"^10if more than one term uses a tilde operator, for example,

 SCORE CALC COMPONENTS: